bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 	// Produces DROP TABLE IF EXISTS `table_name`
 	$this->dbforge->drop_table('table_name', TRUE);

-.. note:: The given example users MySQL-specific syntax, but it should work across
+.. note:: The given example uses MySQL-specific syntax, but it should work across
 	all drivers with the exception of ODBC.

 ***********************************************************